Bosnian Movement of National Pride

-Bosnian Movement of National Pride (Bosanski pokret nacionalnog ponosa, BPNP) is a far-right, neo-Nazi political organization in Bosnia and Herzegovina.
+The Bosnian Movement of National Pride (Bosanski pokret nacionalnog ponosa, BPNP) was a far-right, neo-Nazi political organization in Bosnia and Herzegovina.
 The organization was founded on 5 January 2009 by nationalists in Sarajevo.
-The movement acts in the entirety of Federation of Bosnia and Herzegovina through branches in the cities where they exist.
-A party for Muslim Bosniaks, the party celebrates the Muslim-Nazi alliance during World War II, and sees the grand mufti of Jerusalem Hajj Amin Al-Husseini as its hero.
-As of June 2021, the organization is inactive and has not posted to its social media feeds in months.
+As of June 2021, the organization is inactive and has not posted to its social media feeds in months, and has been considered defunct by many locals.